Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Experimental Details

 \subsection{Model Architecture and Training Configurations}

 For language modeling, we adopt a medium-scale configuration with 6 layers for Wikitext-103 and 8 layers for Enwik-8.
 Each layer consists of a multi-head self-attention (MHA) block followed by a SMoE block, both with residual connections.
 Training is performed with a batch size of 48 for 80,000 steps, using a learning rate of 0.0007 with 4,000 warm-up steps and a dropout rate of 0.1.
 The model uses 8 attention heads for each MHA block and processes sequences of 512 tokens in each batch, with attention spans of 1,024 for Wikitext-103 and 2,048 for Enwik-8.
 The SMoE module has 16 experts with top-2 routing.
-The hidden and expert dimensions in the 1-Head setting are 352, and are modified accordingly, as described in \cite{wu2024_multihead} for multi-head settings, i.e., 2-Head and 4-Head.
-The model size is 216M parameters for Wikitext-103 and 36M for Enwik-8.
+The hidden and expert dimensions are 352 .
+The resulting model sizes are 216M parameters for WikiText‑103 and 36M for Enwik8, aligning with commonly explored scales in recent work \cite{teo2024_momentumsmoe}.

 The baseline settings are customized fairly to the paper report.
 Specifically, for the SMoE w/ noise, we follow the noise initialization in \cite{shazeer2017_outrageous}.
 The auxiliary loss coefficient is set to 0.01 \cite{shazeer2017_outrageous, lepikhin2020_gshard}, and the $z$-loss coefficient to 0.001 \cite{zoph2022_stmoe}.
 For the Sinkhorn-based SMoE, we set $\xi =1, \delta =0.0001$ and $\eta = 100$.
 With SSR-variants, we consider $\xi \in \{0.05, 0.5, 1\}, \delta= 0.0001$, $\eta = 100$, $p \in \{0.0001, 0.001, 0.01\}$ and $\alpha_{\text{noise}} \in \{0.3, 1, 4\}$.